Newport Has Something for Everyone!

 Newport has been a playground for visitors since the late 1800's.
 Nestled between the Coastal Mountains, Pacific Ocean and Yaquina Bay, the natural beauty of the area draws those seeking a unique and exciting coastal experience.
 Whether you bring the whole family, or just escape by yourselves, you are sure to have a great time in Newport.

 The Central Oregon Coast is known for its aspiring artists, and on this tour you'll discover what draws them here.
-Start with coffee and pastries at one of Newport's quaint restaurants, and then you're off to Historic Nye Beach, home of the Visual Arts Center, which features local artists' works and traveling exhibits.
+Start with coffee and pastries at one of Newport's fine restaurants, and then you're off to Historic Nye Beach, home of the Visual Arts Center, which features local artists' works and traveling exhibits.
 Your next stop is the Historic Bayfront, where you'll find over 60 restaurants and shops-at least seven of which are galleries featuring everything from hand-blown glass to bronze whale sculptures.
 Have lunch on your own; more than 10 restaurants provide famous clam chowder, seafood delicacies and "flatlander" food (for those who aren't seafood eaters.)

 After lunch, head North to Otter Rock, where you'll find the Flying Dutchman Winery.
 A small winery making handcrafted Pinot Noir and Chardonnay.
 Barrel tasting available amidst a spectacular ocean front setting.